codesport/admin-panel/README.md

 * Explore using React Router as a means of handling navigation and URL management
 * Integrating with APIs to pull in external data
 * Removing console.log status checks and debug messages
+* Explore the use of CSS in JavaScript libraries such as styled-components, react-bootstrap, etc.

 Be well.
 Be safe.
 And, thank you for reading.